tuna/freedns-go/README.md

 ![](https://pppublic.oss-cn-beijing.aliyuncs.com/pics/%E5%B1%8F%E5%B9%95%E5%BF%AB%E7%85%A7%202018-05-08%20%E4%B8%8B%E5%8D%889.49.36.png)

-freedns-go just dispatches your queries to the optimal upstreams.
+**Note: freedns-go just dispatches your queries to the optimal upstreams.
 Your network should be able to reach those upstreams.s (e.g. 8.8.8.8).
 You can do that by port forwarding, or anyways you like..**